lpantano/seqcluster-helper/README.md

 * `--resources` allows to set any special parameter for the cluster, such as, email in sge system: `M=my@email.com`

-Read complete usability here: https://github.com/roryk/ipython-cluster-helper
+Read complete usability here: https://github.com/roryk/ipython-cluster-helper An examples in slurm system is `--parallel ipython --scheduler slurm --num-jobs 4 --queue general`

 ## Output